 Causes and Treatment of Epilepsy

-Epilepsy is described my MedicineNet as “a brain disorder in which clusters of nerve cells, or neurons, in the brain sometimes signal abnormally causing strong sensations, emotions, and behavior, or sometimes convulsions, muscle spasms, and loss of consciousness.
+Epilepsy is described my MedicineNet as “a brain disorder in which clusters of nerve cells, or neurons, in the brain sometimes signal abnormally causing strong sensations, emotions, and behavior, or sometimes convulsions, muscle spasms, and loss of consciousness.”

 The most common symptom of epilepsy is repeated seizures.
 The seizures are unprovoked thereby meaning they tend to happen unexpectedly.
 Nevertheless, not all people who have seizures as a symptom imply they have epilepsy.
+If you have had more than two unprovoked seizures, then you probably have epilepsy.

 NHS notes, “The cells in the brain, known as neurons, communicate with each other using electrical impulses.
 During a seizure, the electrical impulses are disrupted, which can cause the brain and body to behave strangely.”